Kitchener Wrongful Death Lawyer

 The deadline, if the deceased had children, and they are under the age of 18, will generally commence only when they turn 18 years of age.
 The statute of limitations is not flexible, so it is important to contact a Kitchener wrongful death lawyer right away.

 Contacting a Kitchener Wrongful Death Lawyer

-If you have suffered a death in the family, and believe someone negligent or reckless conduct caused that death, contact a skilled lawyer today.
-Experienced Kitchener wrongful death lawyers are available to help you today.
+If you have suffered a death in the family, and believe someone negligent or reckless conduct caused that death, contact Preszler Injury Lawyers for a free initial consultation by calling 1-800-JUSTICE today.